What You Need to Know About Grain-Free Dog Food

 Some of the links between BEG diets and DCM that have been discovered so far:

-Low taurine levels: In some cases, low taurine levels have been noted.
+Low taurine levels: Low taurine levels were seen in one study1 of Golden Retrievers, but low taurine levels have not been seen in other breeds or been replicated in other studies.
 One theory is that the legumes interfere with a dog’s ability to absorb taurine from the diet.
 This hypothesis is not yet proven but continues to be researched.
 In those cases, improvement occurred with a change in diet and taurine supplementation.

 Lower levels of vitamin B: Research findings noted diets associated with DCM had lower volumes of B vitamins.
 B vitamins are an essential part of the reactions associated with cardiac metabolism.